-"Preservation" means Projects that are for the Acquisition and/or Rehabilitation of existing affordable housing stock.
+"Preservation" means Projects that are for the Acquisition and Fer Rehabilitation, or Rehabilitation, of existing affordable housing stock.

-"Project" means the low income residential rental building, or buildings, that are the subject of an Application for or an Award of HCs.
+"Project" means the low income residential rental building, or buildings, that are the subject of a Letter of Intent or an Application for or an Award of HCs.